JStoresund/notes-V25/krypto/_krypto.md

     - Includes signature which can be verified using public key in the certificate
   - 1.3 adds *post-handshake client authentication* extention
     - If used server may request client auth at any time after handshake completed
-    - Client responds with and signature in the form of "CertificateVerify"
+    - Client responds with certificate and signature in the form of "CertificateVerify"
 - 0-RTT in TLS 1.3
   - Parties can start sending application data immediately (early data)
   - Based on pre-shared key (PSK)